Book a Consultation

 • Hypertension or high blood pressure

-Another method of diagnosis is using optical coherence tomography OCT swift source, which helps the doctor examine the retina.
-This machine will scan the back of the eye and give 3D images of the retina.
+The ophthalmologist will put dilating eye drops to widen the pupil to see inside the eye.
+The doctor will take special photographs or scans of your eyes which precisely shows all the layers of the retina called an OCT scan.
+This machine will scan the back of the eye and give a 3D images of the retina.
 The test will measure the retinal thickness and identify swelling in the retina.
-A newer model of this device called OCT angiogram can check the status of blood vessels without use of dye or injection and
+A newer model of this device called OCT angiogram can check the status of blood vessels without use of dye or injection and Optimal Vision is proud to be equipped with this advanced technology.

 You can visit Optimal Vision for routine eye exams or call us on 020 7183 3725 to schedule an appointment for your eye exam.